tahsharaboochee/Techtonica-Assignments/animal-sightings/README.md

 email address of sighter in case researchers need more info record creation timestamp
 # Sightings
-When scientists spot an individual they’re tracking, they want to store some information about the sighting in the database: - The date and time of the sighting
+When scientists spot an individual they’re tracking, we display some information about the sighting: -The date and time of the sighting

 Individual seen
 Location of sighting - just text so the scientist can be as specific as they want: "37.791278, -122.394680", "Yellowstone North Gate" or just "California"